LesNewell/solar-calculator/README.md

 Storage strategies
 ------------------

 Currently there is only one storage strategy - 'Rules'.
 This lets you define rules for when to charge/discharge the battery.
 In the future extra strategies may be added.
-For instance it would be interesting to add a machine learning based strategy that tries to automatically optimise storage for traiffs that are based on grid pricing.
+For instance it would be interesting to add a machine learning based strategy that tries to automatically optimise storage for tariffs that are based on grid pricing.
+See the [rules strategy readme](strategies/README-RULES.md) for more detail.

-For more information on strategies, look at the text files in the strategies folder.